 “Blessed is she who has believed that what the Lord has said to her will be accomplished!”
 (Luke 1:45)

-The angel greeted told Mary that was highly favored by God (Luke 1:28).
+The angel told Mary that she was highly favored by God (Luke 1:28).
 To be highly favored means to cause to be the recipient of a benefit, bestow favor on, favor highly, or bless.
 It can also carry the idea of receiving unfair preferential treatment.
 Sounds like something everyone would desire; right.
 Yet, the highly favored becomes the greatly troubled.
 It seems that that may be one reason she took the journey to see Elizabeth.
 She believed God and just wanted the truth confirmed: that she had found favor with God.

 While you may find it difficult to believe, you are also highly favored by God.
 The only other place in the New Testament where the word meaning “highly favored” is used is to describe Christians.
 I am not making that up.
 (Ephesians 1:6).
 Just as Mary was highly favored, so also because of Christ we are highly favored or “made accepted.”